Electricity Laws and Incentives in Colorado

 Colorado Electric Vehicle (EV) Plan

-The Colorado Community Enterprise, a government-owned business, is authorized to implement grant, loan, or rebate programs for EVSE.
+The Colorado Community Enterprise, a government-owned business, is authorized to implement grant, loan, or rebate programs for EV charging stations.
 Funding may be issued for the following:

-- Public, workplace, transportation network company, and multi-unit dwelling EVSE installations;
+- Public, workplace, transportation network company, and multi-unit dwelling EV charging station installations;

-- EVSE installations for communities, including disproportionately impacted communities;
+- EV charging station installations for communities, including disproportionately impacted communities;

-- EVSE for medium- and heavy- duty electric vehicles (EVs) including, electrified refrigerated trailers;
+- EV charging stations for medium- and heavy- duty electric vehicles (EVs) including, electrified refrigerated trailers;

-- Networks and plazas of direct current (DC fast) fast charging infrastructure; and,
+- Networks and plazas of direct current fast charging (DCFC) infrastructure; and,

 - Infrastructure needs to support the powering of hydrogen fuel cell motor vehicles.